erfianugrah/apmpy/README.md

 APM is calculated by counting the total number of actions (keyboard presses and mouse clicks) performed by the user in one minute.
 The application tracks these actions in real-time and updates the APM count at customizable intervals.

 ### eAPM (effective Actions Per Minute)
-eAPM is a more sophisticated metric designed to measure meaningful actions.
-It filters out repetitive or less significant inputs to provide a more accurate representation of impactful user actions.
+eAPM is a more sophisticated metric designed to measure meaningful actions, especially in the context of RTS games.
+The eAPM calculation takes into account the following factors:

+1. **Action Types**: Different types of actions (e.g., building, training units, attacking) are weighted based on their perceived strategic value in RTS games.

+2. **Action Sequences**: The algorithm recognizes common RTS action patterns, such as creating control groups, selecting units and issuing commands, or using build hotkeys.

+3. **Cooldowns**: To prevent inflation from rapid, repetitive actions, the algorithm implements cooldown periods for individual actions and sequences.

+4. **Weighted Calculation**: The final eAPM score is a weighted sum of effective actions, providing a more nuanced representation of a player's strategic input.

+This refined eAPM calculation aims to provide a more accurate measure of a player's effective actions in RTS games, going beyond simple input counting to consider the strategic value and context of each action.

 ### Graphs
 The application generates real-time graphs of APM and eAPM.
 Users can customize the time range and update intervals to suit their preferences and analysis needs.